stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 For instance, we would expect that greenhouse gases are rising globally over time, because countries have generally been emitting more over time.

 However, even in more recent years, the financial recession of 2008 might have been associated with relatively smaller average global emissions, because many economies were seeing stagnating output.

+The other way of thinking about it explicitly as a *within* estimator is to say that now we're looking at the variation *between* countries, but *within* the same period of time.

+We get more information than we would with than running fifty-some individual cross-section regressions for each year, though.